dmodena/languages-cheatsheet/csharp/csharp_cheatsheet.md

 Defining an array of arrays of size 3:
 `int[][] arrays1 = new int[3][];`

+**Note:** for an array of arrays, each sub-array can have a different size, hence the number of columns is not specified during definition.

+Defining a 2D array of size 3x3:
+`int[,] matrix1 = new int[3,3];`

 **Note:** arrays defined without values will be initialized to their default values (i.e. 0, false, null).